UP/Start Competition 2020 FAQ

-The top 8 teams (including 1 ‘People’s Choice’ award) will advance from Round 1 and compete for a portion of $100k in funding.
+The top 8 teams selected by a panel of judges will advance from Round 1 and compete for a portion of $100k in funding.
 Non-qualifying teams will still receive Round 1 feedback from judges so they can refine their business ideas.

 Is there an application fee?
 How long does it take to apply?

 No, there is no fee to apply.
 The application consists of <30 questions to complete and is part of the scoring process by the judges.

 All participants will receive personalized feedback on their business/idea from local successful entrepreneurs and industry experts.
 This is a free, unique opportunity for MICA students and alumni to launch their ideas with the opportunity to win a portion of $100k in funding.

 Where can I find additional resources to help me build my plan?